 Rather than impose predefined notions of ‘success’ on people who come to This Way Up, we encourage them to set their own goals.
 These outcomes are as diverse as the people we work with.

-In 2019/20 we had 47 people take the This Way Up programme.
-Although This Way Up is not a crisis intervention service, all of our participants told us that they wanted to address issues with their mental health and confidence.
+In 2020/21 we had 16 people take the This Way Up programme.
+Although This Way Up is not a crisis intervention service, our participants told us that they wanted to address issues with their mental health and confidence.
 This Way Up's flexible approach helps those who struggle with anger, mild depression, isolation and chronic pain.
 Other individual outcomes include steps towards employment, improvements in health and wider behavioural changes.

 How is This Way Up evaluated?